MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 > [!IMPORTANT]
 > - You need SharePoint admin permissions (or higher) to create the Viva Connections for Teams desktop app in PowerShell, and you need Teams admin permissions (or higher) to apply the app in the Teams Admin Center.
 >
-> - Viva Connections for desktop is not yet supported in the Teams mobile app.
+> - Viva Connections for desktop is not supported in the Teams mobile app.
 >
 > - Only modern SharePoint sites and pages can be viewed in Teams and all other content will open in a browser.
 >